-Humza Yousaf: Timing of SNP search warrant not unusual
+Humza Yousaf: Timing of SNP search warrant not political

 Humza Yousaf said the government would "never dream" of interfering.

+The application for a search warrant had been submitted on 20 March before being granted on 3 April.

+Both Mr Yousaf and the Crown Office have denied that the two-week gap was for political reasons.

-Speaking to BBC Radio 4's Today programme, the first minister was asked whether a two-week gap between a warrant being requested and granted was normal.
+Speaking to BBC Radio 4's Today programme, the first minister was asked whether it was normal for a search warrant to take two weeks to be approved.

 He replied: "I suppose that would be a question for the Crown, not questions for government or ministers or the first minister.